vdemeester/talk-docker-from-night-to-daylight/Slides/02_docker_concepts.md

 ## Let's talk about Volumes

-Volumes act as passthroughs to the host filesystems, *bypassing the layers*, meaning :
+Volumes act as passthroughs to the host filesystems, *bypassing the layers*

 - I/O performances are the same as the host
 - ``docker commit`` won't put the content of the volume in the image